 - Serve as a mentor by working with a small business owner to discuss their challenges and give specialized advice and guidance to grow their business

-- Open your network to small business owners and empower them to strengthen communities and local economies across America
+- If you can, open your network to small business owners to empower them to strengthen local economies across America

 Take 10 minutes to tell us about your career experience, skills, and other areas of expertise.

 We’ll find you a business owner to work with

 We’ll propose potential matches, but leave the final decision on advising up to you.